cms-tau-pog/TauFW/PicoProducer/python/analysis/HighPT/README.md

 ##ModuleTauNu
 This module inherits from ModuleHighPT and it's meant to select events for the W*->tau nu process.
 Event selection is performed by the script `python/analysis/HighPT/ModuleTauNu.py`.

 ##ModuleMuNu
 This module inherits from ModuleHighPT and it's meant to select events for the W*->mu nu process.
 Event selection is performed by the script `python/analysis/HighPT/ModuleMuNu.py`.

+##ModuleWJ
+This module inherits from ModuleHighPT and intended to select events to select W(->mu+v)+1jet events for the measurement of the jet->tau fake factors.

+##ModuleDiJet
+This module inherits from ModuleHighPT and intended to select events to	select dijet events for the measurement of the jet->tau fake factors.

 ##TreeProducerHighPT
 The TreeProducerHighPT module inherits from other modules defined in `PicoProducer`.
 It's purpose is to be the basis for the TreeProducers.
 The script is here:`python/analysis/TreeProducerHighPT.py`

 ##TreeProducerTauNu
 This module inherits from TreeProducerHighPT and it's meant to create ntuples (ROOT files) for the W*->tau nu process.
 The script is here:`python/analysis/TreeProducerTauNu.py`

 ##TreeProducerMuNu
 This module inherits from TreeProducerHighPT and it's meant to create ntuples (ROOT files) for the W*->mu nu process.
 The script is here:`python/analysis/TreeProducerMuNu.py`

+##TreeProducerWJ
+This module inherits from TreeProducerHighPT and it's meant to create ntuples (ROOT files) for the W(->mu+v)+1jet process.
+The script is here:`python/analysis/TreeProducerWJ.py`

+##TreeProducerDiJet
+This module inherits from TreeProducerHighPT and it's meant to create ntuples (ROOT files) for the dijet events.
+The script is here:`python/analysis/TreeProducerDijet.py`

 ## Check your configuration
 `PicoProducer` relies on an user configuration file.